 Expensive: Between $500 and $1,400 are the tablets that strive to be laptop replacements.
 Models in this price range pull out all the stops: tons of onboard storage, enormous 13-inch screens, and ten-hour battery life all cost at least this much.
 If you’re looking for a tablet that can act as your main machine for your entire college career, this is how much you’ll need to spend.

 Q. Can I use Microsoft Word on a tablet?

 A. Yes!
 Microsoft Office apps like Word, Excel, and PowerPoint all have mobile versions that you can download to your tablet for viewing and creating work files.
 You’ll need to subscribe to their online service, Microsoft Office 365, to edit documents and take advantage of cloud storage, but viewing documents is typically free (and there are dozens of good third-party apps that can view files made with Office).

 A. It depends.
 Android tablets usually include microSD card slots so you can add storage.
 Apple’s iPads cannot be upgraded beyond the storage included, although both platforms work well with cloud services that can help relieve some of the burden of local storage.
-If you plan on keeping your large collections of photos, music, or movies on your tablet, buy one with as much built-in storage as you can just to be safe.
+If you plan on keeping your large collections of photos, music, or movies on your tablet, get one with as much built-in storage as you can just to be safe.

 Q. Do tablets typically include headphones?